 These are my ultimate “convenience” food.
 I use canned diced tomatoes in Pork Ragu & Fettuccine, Chicken Pesto Pasta Salad, and Taco Cornbread Casserole.
 Other versions of canned tomatoes (crushed & paste) are the basis for this easy Homemade Spaghetti Sauce.

 Crushed pineapple is the key to Pineapple Pork Chops, but I also buy pineapple chunks for my kids’ lunchboxes (much less expensive than the individual packs).

-Beans, beans, the glorious fruit (as my kids would sing) — we use them daily for breakfast burritos (refried) and as the protein in Rainbow Rice Salad (black) and Garbanzo & Artichoke Quinoa (garbanzo).
-If you've never tried them, Roasted Spiced Chickpeas are a surprising treat!
+Beans, beans, the glorious fruit (as my kids would sing) — we use them daily for breakfast burritos (refried) and as the protein in slow cooker bean soup.
+If you’ve never tried them, Roasted Spiced Chickpeas are a surprising treat!

 Diced Green Chiles

 Green chiles are just the right level of spice for my kids, perfect for Green Chile Chicken Casserole or to throw into a slow cooker with a can of diced tomatoes and your favorite taco meat to shred (chicken, pork or beef).
 They also add a nice little kick and boost of flavor to a lot of regular, everyday recipes as well.

 Use it for pancakes, muffins, or gluten-free bread for an extra hit of flavor and fiber.
 Canned pumpkin is also really good for dogs so if you have pets it’s something worth keeping on hand as well.

 Black olives are always in my cantry.
 We put them in Spinach & Feta Pasta Salad and on homemade pizza.

 How long does canned food last | Canned food shelf life